owenLeonard15/herdmobile/README.md

 ![alt text](https://xingbei-image-storer.s3.us-east-2.amazonaws.com/final_architecture.png)

 The above diagram shows the overall system design of the application.
 The previously discussed React Native component interacts with multiple AWS services managed by AWS Amplify.
-Amplify is a service which provides the ability to allow easy access of developers to cloud services.
-It utilizes cloud services to make our application more scalable and robust.
-Furthermore, it allows the application to take advantage of various AWS services such as AI and database services, which are crucial for building a recommendation system that is both intelligent and scalable.
+Amplify is a service which provides the ability to build scalable, configurable backend services quickly and seamlessly connect them to the frontend.
+These characteristics make it possible to integrate multiple different technical components that are necessary for the core functionality of the application.

-In this application, we also use database services of AWS to make the application scalable in storage.
+For example, the application needs to include multiple backend database services which will need to work together to store all data necessary for a social network.
+Amplify utilizes DynamoDB to seamlessly integrate these services and to make them easily accessible via another AWS service called Elasticsearch.
+In combination, this allows for scalable data storage that is also easily accessible and quickly retrievable.
+All of this functionality is abstracted from both users and developers by a GraphQL API.